 - UK Reproducibility Network

 The University of Aberdeen was one of the first 10 UK universities to join the UK Reproducibility Network.
 The aim of the network is to assist researchers, university administrators, public and private research funders and academic journals to work in partnership to raise the standard and quality of research.
 UKRN initiatives will include the development of common training across career stages, aligning promotion and recruitment criteria to support open and reproducible research practices, and sharing best practice.

 - The greatest benefits of knowledge come when it is shared as widely as possible.
-The University of Aberdeen is committed to open research and the Scholarly Communications Team are here to provide advice, support and guidance.
+The University of Aberdeen is committed to open research and the Open Research Team are here to provide advice, support and guidance.

 - The Open Science Working Group is an alliance of staff and students at University of Aberdeen who believe open and reproducible research practices are necessary for scientific progress to be robust.
 Our purpose is to support each other as we embed these practices in our learning, teaching, and research, and to act as champions for these ideals across the university.